-All-positional flux cored wires can offer an important and high productivity option for welding P91 steels, especially for fabrications involving difficult welding positions such as fixed pipe and site welding.
+All-positional flux cored wires can offer an important and high productivity option for welding P91 steels, especially for fabrications which involve welding fixed pipe.
 While an AWS classification is anticipated, such wires have recently become commercially available and one of these, Supercore F91, is now being used in practical applications.
 In comparison with SMAW, the FCAW process has a significantly higher deposition rate in conjunction with the advantages of continuous welding.
-For a large diameter thick wall fixed pipe joint, reductions in joint completion rate of 25-40% compared with SMAW can be achieved by employing Supercore F91.
+For a large diameter thick wall fixed pipe joint, reductions in joint completion rate of 25-50% compared with SMAW can be achieved by employing Supercore F91.

 Mechanical and fracture toughness test results indicate that the FCAW weld metal is slightly stronger than that from SMAW and SAW processes, while the impact toughness is slightly lower.
 The calculated maximum tolerable flaw sizes using the lowest CTOD value at 0°C and 20°C are large and very close to the values for SMAW deposits with similar CTOD values.
 Any defects of significance should be readily detectable with current NDE technologies.
 However, it should be pointed out that the model and analysis presented in the current work are not intended to cover every design situation or application and a potential user is advised to carry out their own specific analysis for critical structures.